Email Marketing Trends for 2019

 As I have already said, email segmentation and targeting are looking to be THE trend that will affect email marketing in 2019.
 The formatting and design of email messages is also likely to change.
 For many years, people have developed sales and promotion oriented messages full of graphics, but now, they will opt for interactive and plain text emails.

 The last thing a marketer wants is for their customer to identify his emails as spam.
 Experts suggest that plain text emails are better than HTML style emails full of graphics because someone can easily forward such a message to a friend or family member.
-To keep your audiences anticipating more content and be entertained, you should go for interactive emails that engage customers through surveys, quizzes, GIFS
+To keep your audiences anticipating more content and be entertained, you should go for interactive emails that engage customers through surveys, quizzes, GIFS and games.

 More storytelling in emails